Many Canadians are wondering where they can travel right now, should they choose to do so.

-Air Canada is resuming their direct Toronto to Saint Lucia route on July 18.
+Air Canada resumed their direct Toronto to Saint Lucia route on July 18.

 Here is everything else you need to know about Saint Lucia's reopening for Canadians

-St. Maarten is officially reopening for international tourism on July 1st
+St. Maarten reopened for international tourism on July 1st

 Here's everything we know about St.Maarten reopening to Canadian tourists.